lmuntaner/tech-introduction-product-people/docs/intro-cs/browsers.md

 <script src="./app.js"></script>
 ```

 This will prompt the browser to go and fetch these two files: `style.css` and `app.js`.
-The `.` means use the same domain but different path.

 **Important:** If an HTML has some errors, they will never be displayed.
-The parsing of HTML handles to fix any error and ALWAYS shows something.
+Parsing an HTML handles any error and ALWAYS shows something.

 ### Parse CSS